Procurement Performance & Development

 1. Current state analysis (CSA).

-The basis for developing a procurement strategy is to document the current expenditure and market situation per category.
+Documenting the current expenditure and market situation per category is the basis for developing a procurement strategy.
 This refers to understanding the full historical spend and analyzing it in relevant segments.

 Identifying categories with a taxonomy that represents the business reality and market environment is vital to successful analysis.